Skip to content

 Know UTA’s online dates and deadlines

-Our MSN in Nursing Education online program offers multiple start dates to accommodate your working schedule and busy lifestyle.
+The MSN in Nursing Education online program offers multiple start dates to accommodate your professional and personal schedule.

 Admissions